Heterogeneity Analysis with Heterogeneous Treatments: Multi-valued Treatment Effect Analysis versus Decomposition: Local Power Analysis

 We now discuss the local power properties of statistical tests around the strong null hypotheses.
-All properties are derived using the estimators and assumptions introduced in Section \ref{sec_estimation1} and a unit-variance-type assumption for simplicity, see also Appendix \ref{sec_app_powerJ1} for more details.
 For exposition, we focus on a simplified case where the aggregate control group defined by $\tap = \{0\}$ is homogeneous with potential outcomes $\mu_0(x) = 0$ for all $x \in \mathcal{X}$.
 Then, the strong null contains $J = |\ta|$ hypotheses.
-We consider conventional tests using a Wald ($\ell_2$) or supremum ($\ell_\infty$) statistic for the strong null with critical values that yield exact asymptotic size control.
+For MVTE, we consider conventional tests using a Wald ($\ell_2$) or supremum ($\ell_\infty$) statistic for the strong null with critical values that yield exact asymptotic size control.
 For the decomposition parameter, we test the weak null using a simple $t$-statistic.
 For all tests, we analyze their approximate, i.e.~first order, power properties along sequences of local alternatives around the strong null of the form where $\tau(x) = (\tau_{1,0}(x),\dots,\tau_{J,0}(x))'$ for all $x \subseteq \mathcal{X}$ and $\xi = (\xi_1,\dots,\xi_J)'$.
 This means we consider $J$ differences in effective treatment means between groups $g$ and $g'$ that are in a root-$n$ neighborhood around zero (strong group effect homogeneity).